 There have been many black characters in shows and films this year.
-I have seen so many new ethnic styles and depictions recently and I am excited to see where we go from here on out.
-However, I recently read an article that spoke on the horrible wigs donned by important black characters and how through this horrible depiction of hair we see the lack of care given to the depth of these said characters.
-While I agree with some parts of the article a question came to me: What shows give me the opposite feeling, a feeling of care and detail to, not only the hair but the characters as a whole.
+I have seen so many new ethnic styles and depictions recently, and I am excited to see where we go from here on out.
+However, I recently read an article that spoke on the horrible wigs donned by famous black characters and how through this gruesome depiction of hair we see the lack of care given to the depth of these said characters.
+While I agree with some parts of the article a question came to me: What shows give me the opposite feeling, a feeling of care and detail too, not only the hair but the characters as a whole.
 I came up with this list shows filled with hair inspiration and detail!

-If you looking for ways to style a shorter length afro, look no further than Issa rae’s insecure on HBO.
-Issa has found a way to show the beauty of natural hair through out the show.
-She also uses her hair to show emotions when she was disheveled emotionally so was her hair.
+If you are looking for ways to style a shorter length afro, look no further than Issa rae’s insecure on HBO.
+Issa has found a way to show the beauty of natural hair throughout the show.
+She also uses her hair to show emotions when she was disheveled emotionally, so was her hair.
 This helps to bring home the idea that our hair is an extension of who we are and can be a direct representation of how we feel.
-Almost every episode we are shown a new style from Issa, while watching her live her life with her friends.
+Almost every episode we are shown a new style from Issa while watching her live her life with her friends.
 (Who also rock signature styles of their own)

 ABC’s Blackish follows the life of a black family and covers a wide range of topics in the black community such as spankings and police brutality.
-I could go on and on about the importance of having a show like black ish, that shows a financially stable black family with emotionally availability and connected-ness as a family unit, but that’s not what this post is about.
-The show has an amazing array of hairstyles worn by Tracee ellis ross, a woman that has rocked her natural tresses since girlfriends, and the young daughters Zoey and Diane played by Yara Shahidi and Marsai Martin.
+I could go on and on about the importance of having a show like black ish, that shows a financially stable black family with emotionally availability and connectedness as a family unit, but that’s not what this post is about.
+The show has a fantastic array of hairstyles worn by Tracee Ellis Ross, a woman that has rocked her natural curls since girlfriends, and the young daughters Zoey and Diane played by Yara Shahidi and Marsai Martin.

 They used hair to tackle the topic of identity as a biracial person and the importance of hair as a sense of identification.
 Tracee Ellis Ross’s character, Rainbow, was being called out as a mother that wasn’t accepting her roots because she was straightening her daughter’s hair.
 They also use this moment to mention tender headedness a topic a wrote about earlier and the phenomenon where black people claim native American history.

-The spin off show from Black ish follows Yara Shahidi”s Zoey on her journey at college.
-This shows takes on the same format of tackling sensitive topics for the younger community and does so, in a relatable and conscious way.
+The spin-off show from Blackish follows Yara Shahidi”s Zoey on her journey at college.
+This show takes on the same format of tackling sensitive topics for the younger community and does so, in a relatable and conscious way.
 Another thing the show adopts from the original is hair creativity.
-Yara Shahidi and cast all show their style in both clothes and hair styles, giving us inspiration in every episode.
+Yara Shahidi and cast all show their style in both clothes and hairstyles, inspiring us in every episode.

 What’s cool is that you can find tutorials of looks from the show on YouTube.
 There are even some tutorials by the tv show’s hair stylist, Tinisha Meeks, on Freeform’s YouTube channel.